Latin American, Caribbean, and Latinx Studies

 Students are expected to address the language requirement early on.
 This requirement may be satisfied through the completion of HISP 2204 Intermediate Spanish II or FRS 2204 Intermediate French II at Bowdoin, placement beyond these courses, or through an oral interview and the submission of a writing sample to the program’s Director, Margaret Boyle.
 Students may also demonstrate proficiency in languages spoken in this region but not yet offered at Bowdoin including Quechua, Guarani, and Aymara.

 Songs are effective mediums to tell stories, communicate ideas, and convey emotions.
 In this course we will explore the long and widespread practice of singing Spanish Songs.
 We will engage with a variety of sources and methodologies that trace different forms of preservation, transmission, and circulation from thirteenth-century cantigas to Billboard hits enjoyed today in personal portable devices.
 The song repertory will give you the opportunity to develop critical thinking and analytical writing as you engage with a variety of ideas including memory, love and desire, race and identity, power and propaganda, cultural resistance and protest.
 We will consider narratives of music, musicians, and musical instruments that illustrate transcultural musical encounters around the globe, covering topics from the Spanish Reconquista to the Latinx and Caribbean diasporas in the US.
+This course originates in Music and is crosslisted with: Latin American Studies.
 (Same as: MUS 1018)

 Provides an introduction to the 1612 novel Don Quixote, widely celebrated as the first modern novel and translated across languages.
 Through study of the novel and its contemporary adaptations in literature, film, television, and popular culture, students will consider the lasting social, cultural, and political impacts of Miguel de Cervantes’s novel.
 Students will focus especially on the depiction of readers and books, consumption of information, and censorship.
-(Same as: HISP 1020)
+This course originates in Romance Languages and Literatures and is crosslisted with: Ltn Am, Caribbean & Latinx St. (Same as: HISP 1020)

 What is social justice?
 What are human rights?
 Where did they begin and why?
 How do literature, art, history, and other methods of cultural production in North and South America engage with social justice and human rights discourses?
 How do different genres of cultural production document social justice, power, and inequity in the Americas?
 This course explores the concepts of social justice and human rights within the Americas.
 In this course we will read historical accounts, novels, poems, short stories, and critical race and gender scholarly articles, as well as view visual performances, photographs, and films.
 Students will learn how struggles of culture, gender, and race work to shape human rights discourse in the Americas, from colonialism to present-day immigration issues.
 The major goals for this seminar are to improve students’ skills in close reading, critical thinking, communication, and analytical writing and to explore the relationships between the four skills.
-(Same as: GSWS 1045)
+This course originates in Latin American, Caribbean, and Latinx Studies and is crosslisted with: Gender Sexuality and Women St. (Same as: GSWS 1045)

 First-Year writing seminar.
 Delves into the lives of everyday people facing the Inquisition.
 They were accused of witchcraft, heresies, sexual deviance, and other offenses.
 The stories they left behind through court records offer a unique insight into the lives of everyday people who do not make it into historical records otherwise.
 These “microhistories” make a single individual the center of the story, placing them in their historical context, to understand social and cultural structures.
 Microhistories are particularly well-suited to showing how non-elite individuals understood their own place in society, how they contested existing power structures, and how their own identities were constructed in relation to those structures.
 Assignments include critical essays, revisions, an exploration of microhistories in the College, and a student portfolio.
 The course is focused on Latin America but does not require any prior knowledge of the region.
-(Same as: HIST 1047)
+This course originates in History and is crosslisted with: Ltn Am, Caribbean & Latinx St. (Same as: HIST 1047)

 Explores how the Black Caribbean scholars transformed race, nation, and class; expanded Blackness as a political stance and identity; and brought together Black radical traditions across the globe.
 The trans-Atlantic slave trade and capitalist expansion in the Caribbean radically altered notions of race, class, nation, and Blackness.
 Since then, Caribbean scholars have contributed new social theory through their critique and engagement with race and capitalism, exchange of ideas with Black scholars in the U.S., Europe, and Africa, and commentary on events across the world.
 Using the Caribbean as a starting point, the class seeks to define, interrogate, and expand what is meant by race, nation, and class through the lens of Blackness and introduces Caribbean scholarship as a site of global political, social, and cultural thought.
-(Same as: SOC 1018, AFRS 1048)
+This course originates in Sociology and is crosslisted with: Africana Studies; Ltn Am, Caribbean & Latinx St. (Same as: SOC 1018, AFRS 1048)

 Introduces students to the processes and forces shaping the material realities and the ideas encompassed by the terms Latin America, the Caribbean and Latinidad, their geographical and symbolic boundaries, and the identities of those belonging (or not) to such spaces and concepts.
 Main units—race and ethnicity, gender and sexuality, land and the environment, and border and migrations—guide students through key events and debates in the intellectual history of these regions.
 Through primary and secondary sources—from historical monographs to testimonial literature and fiction, film, music, and theory—students are exposed to main themes in regional scholarship and to the contributions that scholars in the fields of Latin American, Caribbean, and Latinx studies have made to other fields (i.e. postcolonial studies, Third World feminisms, and ethnic studies).

 This course introduces students to connective concepts and issues in locations throughout the region, such as Cuba, Haiti, Jamaica, Puerto Rico, and the Dominican Republic.
 The course engages a combination of historical and qualitative analysis to provide a deeper understanding of the Caribbean’s complex history, cultural vibrancy, and global connections.
 Topics may include Indigenous and African enslavement, degrees of freedom within slave systems, rebellion and revolution, anticolonial and social movements, contemporary migration, and social justice issues.
+This course originates in Latin American, Caribbean, and Latinx Studies and is crosslisted with: Africana Studies.
 (Same as: AFRS 1215)

 This course is an opportunity to engage with the history, heritage, and culture of Latin America, the Caribbean, and Latin American and Caribbean communities in the US through music.
 We will explore issues of race, identity, religion, and politics from a broad temporal span of around five hundred years—from the sixteenth to the twenty-first century.
 We will cover a broad variety of regions, contexts, and musical genres from classical, folk, and popular traditions, such as salsa, Cuban son, hip-hop, Latin polyphony, rock, villancicos, protest song, chamber music, reggaeton, vallenato, and more.
 This course is not meant to be comprehensive but will reflect on the many ways in which music has been used in different cultural and historical contexts, offering a close examination of its characteristics, means, and meanings.
-(Same as: MUS 1271, AFRS 1271)
+This course originates in Music and is crosslisted with: Ltn Am, Caribbean & Latinx St. (Same as: MUS 1271, AFRS 1271)

 A chronological survey of the arts created by major cultures of ancient Mexico and Peru.
 Mesoamerican cultures studied include the Olmec, Teotihuacan, the Maya, and the Aztec up through the arrival of the Europeans.
 South American cultures such as Chavín, Nasca, and Inca are examined.
 Painting, sculpture, and architecture are considered in the context of religion and society.
 Readings in translation include Mayan myth and chronicles of the conquest.
-(Same as: ARTH 1300)
+This course originates in Art History and is crosslisted with: Ltn Am, Caribbean & Latinx St. (Same as: ARTH 1405)

 The study of borderlands examines areas of contested sovereignty where no single social group has political, cultural, or economic control.
 This seminar explores interactions between native peoples, white settlers, and the representatives of the states in the Americas between the eighteenth and twentieth centuries.
-The "long nineteenth century" was a pivotal period for independent Indigenous groups across the western hemisphere as they faced dramatic encroachment on their territories, dispossession, cultural erasure, and genocide.
+The 'long nineteenth century' was a pivotal period for independent Indigenous groups across the western hemisphere as they faced dramatic encroachment on their territories, dispossession, cultural erasure, and genocide.
 This course draws examples from the Pacific Northwest to the Amazon, from Texas to Patagonia.
 It pays special attention to how structures of race, class, and gender were established, maintained, and negotiated at times of uncertain change and in the absence of hegemonic state practice.
 Note: This course is part of the following field of study: Latin America.
 It fulfills the non-Euro/US requirements for history majors and minors.
+This course originates in History and is crosslisted with: Latin American Studies.
 (Same as: HIST 2900)

 Since the 1980’s, Latin American countries have experienced transitions to democracy after periods of extreme violence.
 To deal with legacies of human rights abuses and international crimes, governments have adopted a wide range of mechanisms such as the establishment of commissions of inquiry, judicial prosecutions, and reparations of victims.
 This course will explore the violence that preceded these transitions in Argentina, Chile, Peru, Colombia, El Salvador, Guatemala and Mexico, as well as the different measures endorsed by these countries to combat impunity and to allow its societies to move forward.
 It will also analyze the efficacy of these measures, as well as the difficulties faced in its implementation.
 Likewise, it will study the continual demands of the victims of past atrocities for truth, justice, and reparations from the 1980s to the present.